International River Committees

 The Rhine

-Like many rivers, the Rhine is facing the effects of climate change, especially after the very hot and dry summers of the last 3 years.
-A recent example of what cooperation can achieve is the Rhine salmon programme.
+Like many rivers, the Rhine is facing the effects of climate change, especially after the very hot and dry summers occurring in the last decade.
+An example of what cooperation can achieve is Masterplan Fish, to bypass sluices and dams to re-install fish migrations.
+It is hoped that stable wild migrating fish populations, such as the salmon, can be achieved.

-For over 25 years, the German Ministerium für Umwelt, Naturschutz und Verkehr Nordrhein-Westfalen (MUNV), the Bezirksregierung Düsseldorf, the Landesamt für Natur, Umwelt und Verbraucherschutz NRW (LANUV), the Dutch Ministerie van Infrastructuur en Waterstaat, Rijkswaterstaat, the Provincie Gelderland, as well as the waterschappen and Deichverbände on both sides of the border, have been collaborating within the framework of the Dutch-German Working Group on Floods.
+For over 25 years, the Ministerium für Umwelt, Naturschutz und Verkehr of the German federal state Nordrhein-Westfalen, the Bezirksregierung Düsseldorf, the Landesamt für Natur, Umwelt und Verbraucherschutz NRW (LANUV) and the Deichverbände on the German side, and on the Dutch side the Ministerie van Infrastructuur en Waterstaat, Rijkswaterstaat, the Provincie Gelderland as well as the Dutch Water Boards have been collaborating within the framework of the German-Dutch Working Group on Floods: in Dutch the Duits-Nederlandse werkgroep hoogwater or in German the Deutsch-Niederländische Arbeitsgruppe Hochwasser (D-NL-AG-HW).

 In addition, the working group handles joint public communication, conducts research, and coordinates activities and measures for improved flood protection in the border area.
 It also ensures the coordination of activities and communications in the German-Dutch border region along the Rhine within the framework of the EU Floods Directive.